NuevoFoundation/workshops/content/english/python-earsketch/getting-started-earsketch.md

 [EarSketch](https://en.wikipedia.org/wiki/EarSketch) is a free educational programming environment developed at Georgia Institute of Technology.
 We will be composing music using EarSketch today.

-1. To make music, click on [EarSketch](https://earsketch.gatech.edu/earsketch2/) to open it in a new tab.
+1. To make music, click on the below button to open Earsketch in a new tab.

+<a class="my-2 mx-4 btn btn-info" href="https://earsketch.gatech.edu/earsketch2/" target="_blank">Launch Earsketch</a>

 2. Now, let's get started.
 Click on *Scripts* icon on the left menu bar and select *Create a new script*.
 When prompted to enter the script name, enter *myjam* and click on *Create* button.